MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/testing-strategy-planning.md

 ﻿---
-title: Create a test plan
+title: Create a test plan for your implementation projects
 description: Learn how to design a test plan for your Dynamics 365 solution that covers the scope, types, cycles, and outcomes of testing. ms.date: 01/23/2024 ms.topic: conceptual